Stopping Overshopping, LLC, exists to alleviate the suffering, particularly to individuals, caused by compulsive buying. We work towards:

 Katherine (Cassie) Van Stolk-Cooke, B.A. was an intern for Stopping Overshopping, LLC from May 2011 – June 2012.
 A recent graduate of Barnard College of Columbia University, Cassie is a co-author of a research paper about the pilot outcome study on the Stopping Overshopping treatment method, which will be published in March, 2014 in the Journal of Groups in Addiction and Recovery.
 Cassie is currently the Research Coordinator at the Columbia University Addiction Services & Psychotherapy Interventions Research (CASPIR).

-Christina Anne Salerno joined Stopping Overshopping, LLC as a research assistant in April, 2013.
-She is currently a sophomore at Barnard College of Columbia University, where she is double majoring in Economics and Psychology and a teaching assistant for Introductory Laboratory in Experimental Psychology.
+Christina Salerno joined Stopping Overshopping, LLC as a research assistant in April, 2013.
+She is currently a junior at Barnard College of Columbia University, where she is double majoring in Economics and Psychology and a teaching assistant for Introductory Laboratory in Experimental Psychology.
 Christina handles research, writing, and communications at Stopping Overshopping, LLC.

 Becky DeGrossa, MA, is the marketing consultant for Stopping Overshopping, LLC’s web marketing.
 She is the founder of CounselingWise, an online marketing company specializing in marketing for therapists.
 Prior to starting CounselingWise, Becky was a technology consultant at IBM for 20 years, then pursued her masters in counseling psychology.
 CounselingWise is a unique and much sought after blend of these two specialty areas.